Alleged Parly arsonist Zandile Mafe not ready to be trialled, court hears

 “The number of documents that we have received on the flash disc require a laptop.
 We have had issues with consulting with our client due to those constraints.
 We have been assured that we will be able to consult.”

-Nyathi said questions about Mafe’s mental health state and how to proceed going forward were also being considered by the defence.
+Nyathi said questions about Mafe’s state of mental health and how to proceed going forward were also being considered by the defence.

 State advocate Mervyn Menigo said the prosecution was ready to proceed with the trial.